 Ingredients

-• ¾ cup whole milk (or heavy cream for an ultra-rich fudge)
+- ¾ cup whole milk (or use heavy cream for an ultra-rich texture)

 Directions

-- Prepare the pan.
-Line an 8×8-inch baking pan with parchment paper or foil, leaving a 1-inch overhang for easy removal.
-Lightly grease the paper or foil with butter or nonstick spray.
+- Line an 8×8-inch pan with parchment paper or foil, leaving a 1-inch overhang for easy removal.
+Lightly grease the surface.

-- Combine sugar and milk.
-In a medium heavy-bottomed saucepan over medium heat, stir together sugar, milk, and salt until the sugar dissolves and the mixture begins to steam.
+- In a heavy-bottomed saucepan over medium heat, stir sugar, milk, and salt until the sugar dissolves and faint steam rises around the edges.

-- Add butter and chocolate.
-Remove the pan from heat.
-Quickly stir in the butter until melted, then add chocolate chips and stir until the mixture is completely smooth and glossy.
+- Remove the pan from heat.
+Immediately whisk in the butter until melted, then fold in the chocolate chips.
+Stir steadily until the mixture is glossy and lump-free.

-- Slice and serve.
-Lift the fudge out by the parchment overhang.
-Use a sharp knife, wiped clean between cuts, to slice into 24 neat squares.
-Enjoy at room temperature for the creamiest bite.
+- Lift the fudge out by the parchment edges.
+Use a sharp knife—wiped clean between cuts—to slice into 24 neat squares.
+For the creamiest texture, let the pieces rest at room temperature for a few minutes before serving.

 Variations

-• Nut-Free Delight: Omit nuts and sprinkle rainbow nonpareils on top for a festive twist.
+- Nut-Free Delight: Skip the nuts and scatter rainbow nonpareils for a playful look.

-• Vegan Version: Swap dairy milk for full-fat coconut milk and use dairy-free chocolate chips.
+- Vegan Twist: Swap coconut milk or almond milk for dairy and use dairy-free chocolate chips.

-• Mint Chocolate: Add ¼ teaspoon peppermint extract and top with crushed candy canes.
+- Mint Chocolate: Add ¼ teaspoon peppermint extract and sprinkle crushed candy canes on top.

-• Spiced Mocha: Mix in 1 teaspoon instant espresso powder and a pinch of cinnamon for a coffee-kick fudge.
+- Mocha Spice: Stir in 1 teaspoon instant espresso powder and a pinch of cinnamon for a subtle coffee kick.

 FAQs